JAndrew13/3D-Item-Generator/README.md

 # For final results of the project, please take a look at https://www.polypot.org/
 *This website was hosted on Squarespace, but all other frontend elements (graphics, interactive 3D, blog posts, etc.) were created by me.
+* Works best on mobile, desktop has a scaling issue on some screens..

 ## How it works